Why it is essential to buy a quality mailing list for your marketing campaigns

-To generate the greatest return on any email marketing campaign, a quality email list is a prerequisite.
+To generate the greatest return on any email marketing campaign, a quality email list is essential.

-B2B email data quality, in addition to the relevance of the message you’re delivering your audience, will be the major determining factor on whether your email marketing campaign delivers the return on investment you want for your company.
+B2B email data quality will be the major determining factor on whether your email campaign delivers the return on investment you want for your company.

 How to determine whether you’re being offered a quality email list

-The seven questions that we would recommend that, before you buy an email database, you ask:
+The seven questions that we would recommend that you ask before you buy an email database are listed below.

-As a minimum, a quality email list should contain the following fields:
+As a minimum, a quality email list for B2B companies should contain the following fields:

 - name of the business

 - email address for the contact

 - address including town, county, and postcode

 - company net worth